thkukuk/microos-sysext/README.md

 ### Client

-On the client, the image is stored in `/var/lib/sysext-store` and symlinked to `/etc/extensions`.
-The symlink must be the `<name>` plus the `.raw` suffix without version number.
+On the client, the image is stored in `/var/lib/extensions`.

 Example:
 ```
-/var/lib/sysext-store/debug-4.2.x86-64.raw
-/etc/extensions/debug.raw -> ../../var/lib/sysext-store/debug-4.2.x86-64.raw
+/var/lib/extensions/debug-4.2.x86-64.raw
 ```

 The `systemd-sysext.service` will automatically merge the images at bootup if enabled, else this has to be done manual with `systemd-sysext merge`.

-Installation and update of the images should happen with `systemd-sysupdate` according to the config files in `/etc/sysupdate.d`.
-This is work in progress.

 ## Client Prerequires